SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - After these 2 speeches, there are 5 minutes of discussion time before the Gov whip and Opp whip.
 - There are still no POIs in this format.

+Why is this new model better?
+- It is important for participants to experience the team aspect of parliamentary debating before progressing to future rounds.
+Most debating involves collaborating with people to build and deconstruct arguments together, so it is essential to ensure that potential candidates are willing to work in a team.
+The group discussion format does not test this and rewards individualism.
+- Group discussion